trumpton/PanoManager/README.md

 Tours can currently be created for 'Pannellum' and 'Marzipano', and a snapshot of the Pannellum and Marzipano built files are included (with links to get the latest versions directly).

+Once exported, Pano Manager can launch a third-party web server (e.g. using php) so that the output can be viewed on a local disk, but using a web browser.

 ## Licencing

 The following Licences apply: